 The Wyoming Constitution establishes state ownership of all waters in the state.
 ACCWA believes that as long as folks can exercise their property rights without compromising the public water supply, they are free and welcome to do so.

 We recognize the great value of the present, generally high quality of the Casper Aquifer, and seek to maintain that quality through appropriate preventive management strategies.
-A community water-quality goal of “as good as practically possible” is far superior to one of “barely legal”.
+Our goal for community water-quality should be “as good as practically possible”.

 ACCWA does not seek to reverse existing development on the aquifer.
 The ACCWA position is to guide future community development to the ample areas available outside the aquifer protection area through appropriate zoning and future infrastructure construction.
 Within the protection area, there should be an emphasis on best management practices for existing development.
 Future residential development should be constrained to low densities and commercial use should be carefully reviewed for potential impacts.

-ACCWA strongly supports a unified City/County approach to aquifer protection, recognizing that groundwater flow knows no boundaries, that this vital community resource requires community management, and that all citizens of Albany County deserve County and City attention.
+ACCWA supports a unified City/County approach to aquifer protection, recognizing that groundwater flow knows no boundaries.